dany-fedorov/application-exception/README.md

 writing exceptional (pun intended) quality code.

 I'll be happy if this library is useful for somebody except myself, but please make sure that you really need it.

-## Features

-- Provides a selection of fields commonly used with exceptions
-- Builder pattern for better DX
-- Provides a JSON representation available with `toJSON` method (including nested exceptions set with `.causedBy`)
-- Error message templating with handlebars
-- Configurable with good defaults
-- Ergonomically create custom exceptions

 ## Guide